What Is a Social Security Offset for Long-Term Disability?

-Be aware of potential double offsets.
-Sometimes, individuals are covered under two or more LTD policies.
-If both provided for an offset of SSDI benefits, that can result in a double offset and you receiving less disability income than planned.
+It is also important to be aware of the way legal ways Social Security Disability Insurance can lower your long-term disability payments.
+One potential occurrence to be aware of is double offsets.
+Sometimes, individuals are covered under two or more long-term disability policies.
+If both policies provided for an offset of SSDI benefits it could result in a double offset, and you may receive less disability income than planned.

-For example, if you had two LTD policies that each paid $2,000 per month, you would expect $4,000 of monthly disability income.
-If each policy provides for an SSDI offset, and your SSDI benefit was $1,000 per month, courts have ruled that the insurer may take an SSDI offset from both policies, thus, the insured is left with $3,000 in monthly disability income–$1,000 from each LTD policy, and $1,000 from SSDI.
+For example, if you had two long-term disability policies that each paid $2,000 per month, you would expect $4,000 of monthly disability income.
+If each policy provides for a Social Security Disability Insurance offset, and your SSDI benefit was $1,000 per month, courts have ruled that the insurer may take an SSDI offset from both policies, thus, the insured is left with $3,000 in monthly disability income–$1,000 from each LTD policy, and $1,000 from SSDI.

 Contact the Attorneys at Chisholm Chisholm & Kilpatrick Today